Know these essential knots and learn an invaluable survival skill you can use for life!

 — Animated Knots (@animatedknots) January 20, 2019

-You can make this type of knot by making a pair of loops with fixed sizes.
-You can also easily untie this knot after a strain.
-This is a secure loop which you can use for slings or as an improvised seat during an emergency.
+This is a secure loop that you can use for slings or as an improvised seat during an emergency.

 39. Taut-line Hitch